 In HTML form you must mention enctype=”multipart/form-data” else multer will not work.

-To perform validation on Server end, multer provides limits array parameter which have following parameters. ( Reference: Github official page. )
+To perform validation on the server end, multer provides limits array parameters which have the following parameters.

 - fieldNameSize – integer – Max field name size (Default: 100 bytes)